Dr Katie McQuaid

 Profile

 Katie joined the School of Geography in 2014.
-She is an anthropologist with expertise on climate change, gender and sexuality, ageing, and human rights in informal urban settings.
-Her work creatively combines social science and creative methodologies as tools for research, knowledge exchange and social justice in informal urban settings in sub-Saharan Africa and Asia.
+She is an anthropologist with expertise on gender, climate change and disasters, ageing, intersectionality, and forced migration in informal urban settings.
+Her research adopts a feminist and intersectional approach that combines social sciences and applied arts methodologies as tools for research, knowledge exchange and promoting climate and disaster justice in sub-Saharan Africa and Asia.
+Her recent books include Climate Justice in Action: Activism and Adaptation in Eastern Africa (2026), Community-based Arts, Research and Activism in Uganda: We are Walukuba (2025) and Intersectional Climate Justice in Eastern Africa (2025).

 Responsibilities